DAISY Engraving Guidelines

 S1.
 Use Sibelius properly

-Generally, follow the same the general rules above, and the engravers should follow all notation operations in the Sibelius Reference Guide, and train themselves with the Sibelius Tutorial installed along with Sibelius, which will maximize the accuracy and readability of the resulting files.
+Generally, follow the same the General Guidelines above, and engravers should follow all notation operations in the Sibelius Reference Guide available from the Sibelius Support Page, and train themselves with the Sibelius Tutorial installed along with Sibelius, which will maximize the accuracy and readability of the resulting files.
 Following these rules will produce fairly friendly scores for braille transcription.

 S2.
 Use latest Sibelius with Dolet plugin